Section-D-group3/Cpp_Project2/README.md

      Nanati Dereje  - 1177/14
      Nebat Hussen   - 1178/14
 ### _Notice_
-  _Each contributor’s code has been attached up there in the Contributions section._
+  _Each contributors' code has been attached up there in the Contributions section._